 Which is why we asked Nicolas Jammet, co-founder and chief product officer of salad mecca Sweetgreen, to share some of his go-to secrets.

 “I’m surprised that 10 years later, I still eat Sweetgreen every day and haven’t gotten sick of it,” Jammet says.
 (Of course, he’s a little biased.)
-“The key is that we make it easy to personalize your salad so you’re free to change it up.”
+“The key is that we make it easy to personalize your salad, so you’re free to change it up.”
 For the record, he’s not a build-your-own kind of guy.
-His favorites include the seasonal Squash + Blue Cheese salad and the Chicken Pesto Parm warm bowl.
+His favorites include the seasonal Squash + Blue Cheese salad and the Chicken Pesto Parm bowl.

 Keep reading for Jammet’s advice on how to make the most sensational salads at home or during your next visit to whatever salad spot you choose.

-The Rules of a Perfect Salad
+3 Rules of a Perfect Salad

 “I’ve learned to let ingredients shine on their own, which is why one of my biggest pet peeves are overly-seasoned salads that don’t let you taste the ingredients,” he says.
 He recommends tasting the salad before you dress or season it and adding dressing slowly.